 They historically ranged from Alaska through Canada to the Northern United States.
-Today they are mostly found in Alaska but efforts are underway to reintroduce them to their old habitats.
+Today they are mostly found in Alaska, but efforts are underway to reintroduce them to their old habitats.
 Captive breeding programs release new individuals every year.

-3. Golden Eagle
+4. Golden Eagle

 This powerful bird is the largest eagle in North America by weight and the national bird of Mexico.
-The Golden Eagle’s wingspan can reach 7.5 feet and they can weigh up to 15 pounds.
+The Golden Eagle’s wingspan can reach 7.5 feet, and they can weigh up to 15 pounds.
 They have an average body length of 3 feet.

 Many farmers used to worry that Golden Eagles were a threat to their livestock.
 However, it has been shown that they have minimal impact and rarely prey upon livestock.
 Golden eagles are so large they have been documented attacking full-grown deer.

-2. Bald Eagle
+3. Bald Eagle

 The bald eagle is the national bird of the United States.
-With a wingspan of nearly 8 feet, it just barely outmeasures the Golden Eagle.
+With a wingspan of nearly 8 feet, it just barely out measures the Golden Eagle.
 A body length around 40 inches and weighing in at nearly 14 pounds, this bird commands the skies.

 Bald eagles range from Alaska to Florida and everywhere in between.
-They have been known to eat fish and small mammals but they mainly eat carrion.
+They have been known to eat fish and small mammals, but they mainly eat carrion.
 Because of their scavenging nature, Ben Franklin protested their use as the symbol of the United States.
 He believed them to be “a bird of bad moral character” and argued that the turkey should be the national bird instead.

 Bald eagles build massive nests.
 The biggest on record was 9.5 feet in diameter, 20 feet deep, and estimated to weigh 4,409 pounds.
 Their numbers plummeted in America due to the use of pesticides such as DDT.
-The pesticide made their eggshells weak and hatching rates were extremely low.
+The pesticide made their eggshells weak, and hatching rates were low.
 With careful measures and new laws, bald eagles have rebounded in the wild and are considered a conservation success story.

 1. Californian Condor

 North America has some truly amazing birds.
-From eagles and swans to owls and condors, the wildlife here is truly impressive.
+From eagles and swans to owls and condors, the wildlife here is awe-inspiring.
 With the Californian Condor coming in at number one on the list with a wingspan of 10 feet, some of these birds are huge.
 If you get a chance to go birdwatching in North America, be sure to check some of these massive birds off of your list.